swiftlang/swift-evolution/proposals/0047-nonvoid-warn.md

 This proposal flips this default behavior.
 Unused results are more likely to indicate programmer error than confusion between mutating and non-mutating function pairs.
 This proposal makes "warn on unused result" the *default* behavior for Swift methods and functions.
 Developers must override this default to enable the compiler to ignore unconsumed values.

-This proposal was discussed on-list in a variety of threads, most recently [Make non-void functions <at> warn_unused_result	by default](http://article.gmane.org/gmane.comp.lang.swift.evolution/8417).
+This proposal was discussed on-list in a variety of threads, most recently [Make non-void functions @warn_unused_result by default](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160222/010926.html).

 #### Acceptance Notes